fmandal/dht22/README.md

 `git clone https://github.com/fmandal/dht22.git`

+Update with your API key and pin number for the DHT22:

+`cd dht22
+nano dht22.py`

+Change the config variables to reflect your values:
+`myAPI = "<API FROM THINGSPEAK>" pin = 4`

-If you'd like it to run every 5 minutes:
+If you'd like it to run every 5 minutes do so via crontab:
 `crontab -e
 */5 * * * * python /home/pi/dht22/dht22.py > /dev/null`